aantron/ocaml.org/data/planet/coq/a-locally-nameless-backend-for-ott.md

-has recently been extended to compile language definitions to a Coq representation in locally-nameless style with cofinite quantification, as popularised in Engineering Formal Metatheory by Aydemir, Chargu&eacute;raud, Pierce, Pollack and Weirich.
+has recently been extended to compile language definitions to a Coq representation in locally-nameless style with cofinite quantification, as popularised in Engineering Formal Metatheory by Aydemir, Charguéraud, Pierce, Pollack and Weirich.
 It deals with the single-binder case only.</p>
 <p>Some examples (including STLC, Fsub, and the nu-calculus of Pitts and
 Stark) and the documentation are available from the <a href="http://www.di.ens.fr/~zappa/projects/ln_ott/">ln-ott page</a> and the